Donetsk Oblast Council

 In Ukraine Oblast Council members are elected for five year terms.
 In order to gain representation in the council, a party must gain more than 5 percent of the total vote.

 Following the 2014 start of the War in Donbass elections for the Donetsk Oblast Council have not been held and their functions are currently being performed by a civil–military administration.

+The Oblast Council was unilaterally proclaimed to have been disbanded by the Donetsk People's Republic authorities and replaced by the People's Council in 2014, although the Oblast Council still operates de jure as the oblast's parliament in Ukraine.